Jose Chung's From Outer Space: Plot

 The episode then cuts back to Chung's interview with Scully.
 According to Scully, after the autopsy, Mulder found Schaefer in a dazed state, walking naked down a local highway.
 After getting him some clothes, Mulder then took Schaefer to a diner, where the pilot explained that he and his partner had been dressed as aliens while flying a secret U.S. military vehicle designed to resemble a UFO.
 Schaefer confessed that he, his partner, and the two teenagers had been abducted by real aliens in a real UFO.
 Suddenly, Schaefer's superiors arrived and took him away.
-(At this point, Chung interrupts Scully and reveals that the diner's cook told him a different version of the story: According to cook, Mulder visited the diner alone and kept asking the cook strange questions about UFOs while ordering piece after piece of sweet potato pie.)
+(At this point, Chung interrupts Scully and reveals that the diner's cook told him a different version of the story: according to the cook, Mulder visited the diner alone and kept asking strange questions about UFOs while ordering piece after piece of sweet potato pie.)

 Scully then continues her story, claiming that, after the autopsy, the next thing she remembers is waking up the next morning to find that Mulder had slept in a chair in her room.
 (According to Mulder, after leaving the diner, he returned to the motel and found the men in black from earlier in her room, with Scully herself in some sort of trance; Scully insists that she has no memory of this occurrence.)
 Mulder and Scully then visited the site of a crashed Air Force plane, where the dead bodies of the two pilots, including Schaefer, were recovered.

 Sometime after interviewing Scully, Chung is visited by Mulder, who pleads with him not to publish his book, since it will further discredit UFO researchers and witnesses by making them look ridiculous.
 Chung dismisses Mulder and publishes it anyway.
 The finalized work reveals that Roky has moved to California and has founded a cult based on the teachings of Lord Kinbote, Blaine has replaced Roky as a power company lineman and continues to search for UFOs; and that Harold professed his love to Chrissy, only for her to reject him and dedicate her life to philanthropy; Mulder, on the other hand, is written-off as "a ticking time bomb of insanity”.
 The book ends with Chung concluding that the evidence for extraterrestrial life remains elusive.